 Since 2014 The Green Tailor has put sustainability at the center of everything we do.
-Our approach can be summarized by the mantra Reduce, Re-use, Recycle, and I have found that the only impactful method is to incorporate sustainable practices into everything we do.
+Our approach can be summarized by the mantra Reduce, Re-use, Recycle.
+The most only impactful method is to incorporate sustainable practices into everything we do.

-Bespoke tailoring is, by definition, more sustainable than the retail fashion industry.
-A single bespoke garment is ordered and then made, as opposed to thousands of identical garments being constantly produced, and then pushed onto consumers through marketing, the excess being trashed.
+Bespoke tailoring is, by definition, more sustainable than retail fashion; A single garment is ordered and then made.
+Opposed to thousands of identical garments being constantly produced, then pushed onto consumers through marketing, trashing the excess.
 Bespoke is also made to your specifications, generally in a classic style that will last the rest of your life and for generations.
 Additional fabric left in the seam allowances allows for adjustments as your body and style changes.
 Meaning you (and future generations) will need less clothes overall.

 Our alterations service is also green, since maintaining / modernizing the clothes you already have is the most sustainable thing you can do.
 Wherever possible we’ll leave excess fabric in the garment.
 Not only does this prevent the off-cuts from clogging the oceans, but allows for future adjustments, further extending the life of the garment.